← Back

 "details_map": {

 "Summary": "SharePoint Framework domain isolated web parts will be disabled for new tenants starting April 2, 2025, and fully retired for all tenants by April 2, 2026.
-Organizations must update these web parts to regular ones before then, as they will stop functioning and show errors after retirement."
+After this, these web parts will stop working and show errors.
+Organizations should update and redeploy affected web parts as regular ones before the deadline."

 },